Cummins Onan P2500i - 2200/2500W Inverter Generator

 The following charts are provided to give you an idea of how some of the key specs of the Cummins Onan P2500i compare to inverter generators of similar power (between 1500 and 2500 W).

-- At a lowest noise rating of 52 dBA, this inverter generator is one of the quieter devices of similar type and power.
+- Delivering a rated noise output as low as 52 dBA, this inverter generator is has a quieter operation that most units of similar type and power.
 For those who are looking for a less noisy device, we suggest the Honda EU2200i.
 With just 48 dBA, it is one of the most quiet devices in this power range.

 Price comparison

-As you can see from this interactive chart, when compared to other 1500-2500W inverter generators, the Cummins Onan P2500i is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 1500-2500W inverter generators, the Cummins Onan P2500i is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.